openeuler-mirror/website-v2/web-ui/docs/en/other/legal/README.md

 completeness, adequacy, and reliability of any information, data, opinion, picture, advice, or statement on these websites. openEuler community provides these links merely as a convenience and the inclusion of such links does not imply an endorsement, recommendation, promotion, or advertisement.

+## Website Updates and Changes

+The contents on this website are provided for your convenience only.
+The openEuler community has the right to change or update the contents on this website at any time without notifying you or any third party.
+You acknowledge and accept the above changes or updates.
+You are advised to visit this website regularly to obtain information about updates or changes in a timely manner.

 ## Applicable Law and Dispute Resolution